© 2019 All rights Reserved.Robson & Robson, P.C.

 “Liability and Reliability of Crowdsourced and Volunteered Information for Disaster Management,” Woodrow Wilson International Center for Scholars, Washington, DC: August 2011.

-“Internet Ticket Exchanges: The Last, Great “Non-Regulated” Securities Market…Maybe,” Annual Meeting Academy of Northeast Legal Studies in Business, Ithaca, NY: 2010.
+“Internet Ticket Exchanges: The Last, Great “Non-Regulated” Securities Market…Maybe,” Annual Meeting of the Northeast Legal Academy of Legal Studies in Business, Ithaca, NY: 2010.

 “Protecting Your Bright Idea,” Villanova University’s ‘Beyond Ideas – The Art of Entrepreneurship’ Conference, Villanova, PA: October 2010.